 6. Prevents Inflammation and Microbial Activity

 Gongura leaves are anti-inflammatory and anti-microbial in nature.
-It heals ulcers, wounds, boils etc. It is also helpful to treat swelling, scorbutic diseases, ringworm, itchy skin etc. In case of a scorpion bite, it can be used as a remedy.
+It heals ulcers, wounds, boils etc. It is also helpful to treat swelling, scorbutic diseases, ringworm, itchy skin etc.

 7. Prevents Iron Deficiency

 Gongura is a rich source of Iron and Vitamin C. This makes the Iron in the leaves highly bioavailable.
 Therefore, women, who are suffering from low Iron levels, Anemia, and heavy bleeding during periods should take Gongura.

 Besides these, the chlorophyll presents in its leaves increase the hemoglobin level in the body.

 8. Improves Digestion